ClaudiaCastillo/week-4-game/README.md

-# week-4-game
+# Star Wars Game Project

-Start Wars Challenge Game
+This Project is a fun and interactive game for web browsers.
+The app must dynamically update the HTML pages with the jQuery library.